University of Bergamo: History

 Together with eight postgraduate diplomas, there are also new courses in law, pedagogy and tourism.
-Enrolments, constantly on the increase, have passed from 7 thousand (academic year 1999/2000) to more than 15 thousand (academic year 2013/2014); as new courses and teaching facilities increase so do the enrolments.
+Enrollments, constantly on the increase, have passed from 7 thousand (academic year 1999/2000) to more than 15 thousand (academic year 2013/2014); as new courses and teaching facilities increase, so do the enrolments.

-In 2001 the Faculty of Economics moved from the Upper City to the Lower City in Via dei Caniana, while the former Monastery of Saint Augustin and Collegio Baroni were reopened as the new centre for the Faculty of Human Sciences, Arts and Philosophy, so that the university now occupies an area of 40,000 m^{2}.
+In 2001 the Faculty of Economics moved from the Upper City to the Lower City in Via dei Caniana, while the former Monastery of Saint Augustin and Collegio Baroni were reopened as the new centre for the Faculty of Human Sciences, Arts, and Philosophy, so that the university now occupies an area of 40,000 m^{2}.
 In 2004, it established a satellite campus in Treviglio, the first five students of which graduated in 2007.

-The University of Bergamo is the administrative seat for six research doctorates and can boast important initiatives such as the International Seminar of the Russian Language, the Course on Italian Language and Literature for Foreigners, the Centre of Anthropology, the Observatory on Bank Mergers, the Centre for Territorial Studies.
+The University of Bergamo is the administrative seat for six research doctorates and can boast important initiatives such as the International Seminar of the Russian Language, the Course on Italian Language and Literature for Foreigners, the Centre of Anthropology, the Observatory on Bank Mergers, and the Centre for Territorial Studies.

 There is an original and fruitful relationship between the university and the business activities of the province of Bergamo.
 Various firms have contributed to the financing of the association Pro Universitate Bergomensi, which supports the university in its initiatives.
-As a result, certain degree courses in textile engineering, and laboratories and research projects in various fields have been financed.
+As a result, certain degree courses in textile engineering and laboratories and research projects in various fields have been financed.